Notice: SCAC Restructuring

 According to a press release dated January 5, 2004, the Complaint alleges that Defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, and Rule 10b-5 promulgated thereunder, and aided and abetted in the breach of fiduciary duties, by perpetrating a wide-ranging securities fraud that, unbeknownst to mutual fund investors, enabled SBI and Calugar to obtain millions of dollars in illicit profits through the improper market timing and late trading of AllianceBernstein and MFS mutual funds.

-In March 2004, all actions were transferred to the U.S. District Court for the District of Maryland for coordinated or consolidated pretrial proceedings in MDL 1586.
+On May 24, 2004, this case was transferred to the U.S. District Court for the District of Maryland for coordinated or consolidated pretrial proceedings in MDL 1586.

 On September 30, 2004, a Consolidated Amended Complaint was filed.